parrasch heijnen parrasch heijnen

 Artist Portrait Christine Howard Sandoval in her studio

 Christine Howard Sandoval (b.
-1975, Anaheim, CA) in the unceded territories of the Squamish, Tsleil-Waututh, and Musqueam First Nations and is an Assistant Professor of Interdisciplinary Praxis in the Audain Faculty of Art at Emily Carr University (Vancouver, BC).
-She is an enrolled member of the Chalon Nation in Bakersfield, CA.
+1975, Anaheim, CA) is an interdisciplinary artist who lives and works in the unceded territories of the Squamish, Tsleil-Waututh, and Musqueam First Nations.
+She is an Assistant Professor of Interdisciplinary Praxis in the Audain Faculty of Art at Emily Carr University (Vancouver, BC).
+Howard Sandoval is an enrolled member of the Chalon Nation in Bakersfield, CA.

-Her work challenges the boundaries of representation, access, and habitation through the use of performance, video, and sculpture.
-Howard Sandoval makes work about contested places, such as the historic Native and Hispanic waterways of northern New Mexico; the Gowanus Canal, a Superfund site in New York; and an interfacing suburban-wildland in Colorado.
+Howard Sandoval’s practice challenges the boundaries of representation, access, and habitation through the use of performance, video, and sculpture.
+She makes work about contested places, such as the historic Native and Hispanic waterways of northern New Mexico; the Gowanus Canal, a Superfund site in New York; and an interfacing suburban-wildland in Colorado.

-Howard Sandoval's work has been the subject of solo museum exhibitions at the ICA San Diego (2021) and Colorado Springs Fine Arts Center at Colorado College (2019), during which time she was the Mellon Artist in Residence at Colorado College.
+Her work has been the subject of solo museum exhibitions at the ICA San Diego (2021) and Colorado Springs Fine Arts Center at Colorado College (2019), during which time she was the Mellon Artist in Residence at Colorado College.
 Howard Sandoval has been awarded numerous residencies including: UBC Okanagan, Indigenous Art Intensive program (Kelowna, BC), ICA San Diego (Encinitas, CA), Santa Fe Art Institute (Santa Fe, NM), Triangle Arts Association (New York, NY).
-She is represented by parrasch heijnen, Los Angeles.
-Howard Sandoval’s work is part of the permanent collection of the Hammer Museum (Los Angeles, CA) and MCASD (San Diego, CA).
+Permanent collections include: of the Hammer Museum (Los Angeles, CA), San José Museum of Art (San José, CA), and MCASD (San Diego, CA).
+Christine Howard Sandoval is represented by parrasch heijnen, Los Angeles, CA.

 Select Works